tilt-dev/tilt.build/blog/_posts/2021-03-18-kubernetes-is-so-simple.md

 <div class="block block--video">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/85dKpsFFju4" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

-We think building servers this way could benefit a lot of tools.

 In future posts, I want to talk about how to write code that uses these APIs effectively.
 And how we're leaning into [these ideas in